facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 Remember, by modeling queries as selectors, we can build a data-flow graph mixing state, derived state, and queries!
 This graph will automatically update and re-render React components as state is updated.

+The following example will render the current user's name and a list of their friends.
+If a friend's name is clicked on, they will become the current user and the name and list will be automatically updated.

 ```jsx
 const currentUserIDState = atom({
   key: 'CurrentUserID',